Analyzing Kodiak Sciences (EVER) & Its Competitors

 |2.56

-As a group, “Computer programming, data processing, & other computer related” companies have a potential upside of 3.41%.
-Given Kodiak Sciences’ peers higher probable upside, analysts plainly believe Kodiak Sciences has less favorable growth aspects than its peers.
+As a group, “Computer programming, data processing, & other computer related” companies have a potential upside of 3.63%.
+Given Kodiak Sciences’ rivals higher possible upside, analysts clearly believe Kodiak Sciences has less favorable growth aspects than its rivals.

-This table compares Kodiak Sciences and its peers’ net margins, return on equity and return on assets.

 Kodiak Sciences Company Profile